abhirathb/abhirathb.github.io/_posts/2020-09-30-I-build-therefore-I-am.markdown

 Atlast, after I trying to figure out which framework to use, to how to host the website, here it is, hosted on Github Pages, and generated through Jekyll, my first post!

+In my first post, I will write about the first iteration of this website, how I built it so far, and what I learnt in the process and from where!